Xu Geyang: Concerts attended in 2018

-Other career
+Other Career Avenues

 Comedy

 On November 25, 2016, Xu Geyang performed in a show in a traditional Chinese comedic style known as xiangsheng or "cross talk" with actor Sheng Lang.

 Pingyao International Film Festival

 On November 2, 2017, Xu Geyang appeared on Pingyao International Film Festival as a special guest.
 She sang "Dream Chaser" 《追梦赤子心》 on the film festival.

-Controversy
+Controversies

 During the competition of Sing!
 China, especially at the early stage of the competition, Xu Geyang was very controversial.
 She was criticized by many people, and there was a lot of negative news about her.

 Performance on Sing!
 China

 Although Xu Geyang was praised by many people during the competition of Sing!
 China, many people also criticized her.
 Most of them thought she sings with roaring only.
 And her performing was controversial (Mainly in the early stage).
 Examples of criticism:

 Chinese writer Liu Xinda was also disappointed with her because she couldn't enter university and there was too much negative news about her.